 To find divergence on the chart, follow these directions:

-This divergence represents an important piece of data because the MACD is not confirming the bullish move, but indicating that the market has bearish bias.
+This divergence represents an essential piece of data because the MACD is not confirming the bullish move but indicating that the market has a bearish bias.

 Bullish divergence happens when the opposite occurs.